 Yarn, unusual, soft, wonderful colors, some from here in New York State, and some Fair Trade.
 Knitting needles, notions and equipment for knitters and weavers, such as looms, yarn bowls, etc.

-Classes: Weaving, (Rigid heddle, multi-shaft) Knitting, Crochet, Kumihimo, Spinning (Wheel & Drop spindle) Needle felting.
+Classes: Weaving, (Rigid heddle, multi-shaft) Knitting, Needle felting And Kumihimo (Japanese Braiding)

 All classes are one on one, you name the date and time, and we will work with you.
 Kathleen's Fiber Art in Tr